 A Camera to Capture the Scenery –

-Name a scene, chapter, or line from a book or poem that has imprinted on your mind.
+Name a scene, chapter, or line from a book or poem that you return to again and again.

 “Jackson Pollack, who worked just a few miles from here, famously said that his art was about the rhythm in nature.
 In a word, this place is fluid.
 Mountains, plains, and valleys dotted pleasantly with cows – to me, they seem uncomfortably…what is the word…stuck.
 The coast is no still life.”